 The Delta Phi Epsilon Educational Foundation Awards Annual Scholarships

-Philadelphia, PA – The Delta Phi Epsilon Educational Foundation takes great pleasure in announcing the 2021 scholarship recipients.
+Philadelphia, PA – The Delta Phi Epsilon Educational Foundation takes great pleasure in announcing the academic year 2022-23 scholarship recipients.
 These members demonstrated outstanding scholastic achievement, chapter leadership and community service.

 Julia Etkin, Zeta Kappa chapter at Union College

 Mary Pat MacCrae, Zeta Epsilon chapter at Carleton University

 Meaghan Mahar, Gamma chapter at Syracuse University